In this article, I’ve shortlisted the best managed WordPress hosting providers as well as outlined the pros and cons of this hosting solution.

 Nonetheless, all plans come with 30-day backups, unlimited email accounts, Beaver Builder Lite, iThemes Security Pro, and iThemes Sync.

 The resources are very much scalable:

 - The cheapest plan allows hosting one site.
 It includes 15GB storage and 2TB bandwidth.
-The price is $150/year or $9.95/mo for the first 6 months and $19/mo later.
+The price is around $150/year and $19/mo later.